udzura/slides/rubykaigi2025/script.md

 if no relevant preopen information has been registered, they won't even attempt to call the underlying internal WASI function.
 This appears to be a design choice focused on safety.
-For reference, see the function used internally by `path_open` to resolve full paths based on these preopens:

 So, I implemented the necessary functions related to Preopens.
 After all that, standard Ruby command started without any loading warnings, right?

 So, all's well that ends well.
 However...
-In my environment, initializing all of RubyGems takes 68 seconds.
+In my environment, initializing all of RubyGems takes about 70 seconds.
 This leads into the final topic: performance.

 Now that we saw ruby.wasm working, let's talk about performance measurement.